nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 #### 4.3.1.
 Add a Transaction

-> This feature allows user to add a new transaction to their list and upon successful adding, a confirmation response about the new transaction will be sent from Ui to user
+> This feature allows users to add a new transaction to their list and upon successful adding, a confirmation response about the new transaction will be sent from Ui to user

 Given below is an example usage scenario and how the command mechanism behaves at each step.